antcsny/Data-collection-app-V2/README.md

 - Temperature
 - Current

-At the end of a measure sequence, tha traces are recovered from the network and saved in local to bea accessible.
+At the end of a measure sequence, the traces are recovered from the network and saved in local to be accessible.
 KUKA Traces data is in binary format (.r64), with .dat, .trc and .txt associated.
-Each motor has it's own file in that format, python will convert all the files and concatenate them to return a readable file, as excel or csv.
-Note that you have to setup the network access to the robot controler before launching this program to be able to recover the traces.
+Each motor has it's own file in that format, so Python will convert all the files and concatenate them to return a readable file, as excel or csv.

-The data is acquired from a full-range motion of a motor.
-Each motor moves independently from each other.
+**NB :** Network access to the robot have to be setup before launching this program to be able to recover the traces.

 The data collected by the program can be found in the /data folder, each data file having an explicit name with the date of the collection